kevgo/has/README.md

 ### shell commands

-Runs the given command and checks that it outputs anything ([examples](features/command-output.feature)):
+Runs the given command and checks that it outputs something ([examples](features/command-output.feature)):

 ```